-- Students in F-1 status may enroll in the program for a maximum of 3 semesters, and a maximum of 34 credit hours.
+- Students in F-1 status may enroll in the program for a maximum of 3 semesters.

-- Although students may choose their own coursework, most LL.M. students enroll in first-year J.D. courses including Civil Procedure, Constitutional Law, Contracts, Criminal Law, Property, and Torts.
-Students who wish to sit for a state bar examination are strongly encouraged to review carefully the relevant state bar’s application requirements and select courses that will meet those requirements.
+- Although students have flexibility in choosing their own coursework, most LL.M. students who are planning to sit for a U.S. Bar Exam after graduation choose to enroll in several core courses such as Business Associations, Civil Procedure, Constitutional Law, Contracts, Criminal Law, Criminal Procedure, Evidence, Professional Responsibility, Property, and Torts.
+Students who are targeting a state bar examination are strongly encouraged to review the relevant state bar’s application requirements and select courses that will meet those requirements.
 Visit the Career and U.S. Bar Information page for more information.

 - Legal Research and Writing (2 credit hours) is a graded, required course and must be taken in the first semester of the LL.M.
 Program.

 - For the LL.M.
-Degree with Advanced Specialization, in addition to the course work described above, students will select courses from six concentrations: corporate & business law, constitutional law, criminal law, intellectual property law, international law and justice, and methods of dispute resolution.
-Students must obtain 34 credit hours, 10 of which must be taken in the area of specialization.
+Degree with Advanced Specialization, in addition to the course work described above, students will select courses from six concentrations: Business & Corporate Law, Constitutional Law, Criminal Law, Intellectual Property Law, International Law, or Methods of Dispute Resolution.
+Students must earn 34 total credit hours, 10 of which must be taken in the area of specialization.
 Students who meet these requirements will receive their LL.M.
 Degree with a designation, reflected in their transcripts, that they have an Advanced Specialization in one of the six concentrations.

 Grade Point Average